 Remark 19.
 Since PVS does not support automatic extraction of Python code, the translation of the PVS specification for the Python implementation was done manually.
+Indeed, PVS provides extraction to Lisp and Clean (a dialect of Haskell).
 The code follows strictly the lines of the specification (Algorithm 1) with small adjustments, such as the inclusion of two parameters in the algorithm implementation, in order to support a verbose mode that prints the tree of recursive calls.
 This, and the representation of atoms, variables and terms in the implementation is discussed in Appendix A. An OCaml implementation of a nominal C-unification algorithm was previously developed [2], but in contrast to the current Python implementation, the OCaml implementation does not correspond in a direct way to the formalized non-deterministic inductive specification [2].